mvolkmann/MyUnixEnv/notes/GoNotes.md

 Presumably there will be tooling to automate this in the future.

 The actual versions of dependencies that are used depends on what is found in `go.mod`.
-There are several ways to specify a version.
+There are several ways to specify a version, called "module queries".
+To add a module query to a require path, add a space and one of the following after a path.

 Version Approach     | Example    | Notes
 -------------------- | ---------- | -------------------------